Top Trump official says country safe to reopen as governors stress social distancing

 “I think in any individual instance you are going to see people doing things that are irresponsible,” he said.
 Azar emphasized, “we’ve got to get this economy open and our people out and about, working and going to school again.”

-In states such as Georgia and Ohio, where 90 percent of the economy is open, “we are not seeing a spike in cases,” Azar said.
+In states such as Georgia and Ohio, where 90% of the economy is open, “we are not seeing a spike in cases,” Azar said.

 He stressed that surveilling people with symptoms and responding with contact tracing and isolation are key to controlling a potential spread.